Helpful Tips To Shop For Organic Produce

 When it comes to cooking for a baby, fresh is always the best.
 So try to shop in small quantities and make frequent trips to the store.
 This might become a chore, but feeding healthy and fresh to your little one is, of course, the main priority.

 Look for USDA mark or label:

 The USDA Organic seal assures consumers of the quality and integrity of organic products.
 Organic-certified operations must have an organic system plan and records that verify compliance with that plan.
-Operators are inspected annually in addition there are random checks to assure standards are being met.
+Operators have inspected annually, in addition, there are random checks to ensure standards are being met.
 There are different categories of labeling organic products.

 100% Organic: Made with 100% organic ingredients